David Levine, PT, PhD, DPT, Diplomate ABPTS, CCRP, Cert. DN

 HIs research Interests include preterm parturition, preeclampsia, recurrent pregnancy loss, intrauterine growth restriction, fetal demise, premature rupture of membranes, placental abruption, and antithrombotic therapies during pregnancy.

-Dr Amy Morgan is a Research Fellow in the Melbourne School of Population and Global Health at the University of Melbourne.
+Dr Amy Morgan is a Senior Research Fellow in the Melbourne School of Population and Global Health at the University of Melbourne.
 Her research focuses on prevention and early intervention of anxiety and depression, improving the mental health literacy of the community, and reducing stigma towards mental health problems.
 She is particularly interested in the public health potential of the internet for mental health prevention and promotion.

 Lecturer in Clinical and Health Psychology at the University of Plymouth.
 My areas of research include appearance psychology with special reference to disfigurement research, cognitive behavioural therapy and acquired brain injuries.
 I am also involved in medical research with specific expertise in systematic reviewing.